 In the Hamptons, some hosts are paying for party guests to take rapid coronavirus tests at the door

 Dr. Asma Rashid goes to a lot of exclusive parties in New York these days — but for a different reason.
-Hosts are paying her big bucks to administer rapid coronavirus tests to guests at social events in the Hamptons, where the wealthy fled to seek refuge from the pandemic.
+Hosts pay her to administer rapid coronavirus tests to guests at social events in the Hamptons, where the wealthy fled to seek refuge from the pandemic.

 The tests have become a common feature before guests can be allowed into parties at the affluent seaside communities — and cost up to $500 per person, says Rashid, who runs a members-only medical concierge service.